Your right to vote

 Voting in municipal elections

-A municipality (or gemeente, in Dutch) carries out tasks that directly affect local residents, like household waste collection, registering addresses, building and maintaining streets and public places, and paying benefits.
+A municipality or gemeente, in Dutch, carries out tasks that directly affect local residents, like household waste collection, registering people to addresses and building and maintaining streets and public places.
 This is the level of government that is closest to the people, and it plays a central role in shaping the city you live in.
+Municipal elections take place every 4 years to elect a council.
+Each municipal council’s size depends on how many people live there.
+Councils always have an odd number of members to avoid ties when voting.
+The council makes decisions, and the executive (mayor & aldermen) ensures those decisions are carried out.

 Who can vote in municipal elections?